Claire McCardell Fashion Designs: let’s look closely at the art!

 Claire McCardell fashion designs

-and a fitted piece where all of the seams are hidden and emphasized by ribbon trim.
+while below, a smoothly fitted bustier pantsuit piece where all of the seams are hidden and emphasized by flat ribbon trim.

 .Claire McCardell fashion designs